This post may contain affiliate links. Read policies

 WHAT IS IMAGE SEO?

-Performing Image SEO is the activity of Optimizing the Images on your Blogging Website for Search Engines.
+Performing Image SEO is optimizing the images on your blogging website for Search Engines.
 Several search engines and web algorithms have set a standard for best practices for using images inside your content.
-So, optimizing Images for SEO can boost your SEO Rankings and gets you tons of Organic Traffic from the Internet.
+So, optimizing Images for SEO can boost your SEO Rankings and draws a lot of Organic Traffic.

-It looks unimportant but very effective for WordPress SEO.
+It looks unimportant but is very effective for WordPress SEO.
 According to studies, if your page opens in less than 3 seconds, then you’re in a safe zone.
-But anything more than that can cause serious damage to your Online Business.
-Taking this stat as a benchmark, the Images on your blogging website takes the maximum time to load.
+But anything more than that can cause serious damage to your online business.
+Taking this stat as a benchmark, the images on your blogging website take the maximum time to load.

-Meanwhile, you cannot really remove the images but you can modify and boost the flow of images from the server to browsers with some simple tricks.
+You cannot remove the images but you can modify and boost the flow of images from the server to browsers with some simple tricks.
 The question is…

 WHY IMAGE SEO SHOULD BE PRIORITY?

 Will Google consider your blog on top of other high-speed blogs or websites?
 A big ‘No’ from Google and from me too.
-In order to get on the first page of search results, you’ve to follow the SEO guidelines.
-There’s a tough competition in the blogging industry regarding SEO and you’ll need to adapt to the trends of search engine algorithms.
+In order to get on the first page of search results, you must follow the SEO guidelines.
+There’s tough competition in the blogging industry regarding SEO and you’ll need to adapt to the trends of search engine algorithms.

 There are 3 important factors that directly relate to the Image SEO level on your WordPress blog:

-Website Speed: Optimized and Compressed Images can boost up the speed of your blogging website.
-As the size will be low, the transfer rate of data will be faster.
+Website Speed: Optimized and compressed Images can boost the speed of your blogging website.
+Since the size will be low, the transfer rate of data will be faster.

 Organic Traffic: Image SEO has an upfront benefit of ranking your images in the search results.
-Chances are someone can land on your blog from relevant images in the search results.
+Chances are someone can land on your blog from relevant images.

 POWERFUL IMAGE SEO TIPS

-In no time, you’ll get the secret strategy to optimize your blog images for the best SEO practices on the internet.
-I’ll share the exact steps that I use to get the best Image SEO scores for my blog.
-Some tweaks can be done without any third party plugin but I highly recommend you to use these plugins to make your WordPress smoother than ever.
+In no time, you’ll have the secret strategy to optimizing your blog images for best SEO practices on the internet.
+I’ll share the exact steps that I use to achieve the best Image SEO scores for my blog.
+Some tweaks can be done without any third party plugin but I highly recommend using these plugins to make your WordPress smoother than ever.

 Here’s the tips to Improve your Image SEO score with 7 easy steps.